 If you’re confused about the difference between software developers and software engineers, you’re not alone.
 Not only is there an overlap in some of the skills required for both developers and engineers, but experts in the field disagree on whether or not the titles even matter.
-As long as employers keep searching for developers and engineers, it’s worth knowing the difference.
+What’s important to know is that software developers and software engineers aren’t the same thing, and as long as employers keep searching for developers and engineers, it’s worth knowing the difference.

-Okay, let’s explore the different skill-sets involved with becoming an engineer or developer.
+Okay, let’s explore the different skill-sets involved with becoming a software developer or software engineer.
 For instance, if you like working with people and finding creative solutions, you might want to consider becoming a software developer.
 On the other hand, if you feel more comfortable working with a wide range of engineering principles, software engineering might be better.

-That’s because the main difference between software engineering and software development is mainly in the job function itself.
+That’s because the main difference between being a software developer vs software engineer is mainly in the job function itself.
 Software engineers may take a hand in development, but developers seldom get too involved in the engineering side of things.
 Of course, there’s more to it than just this, but this distinction is probably the easiest way to differentiate the two positions.

 More specifically, developers work directly with the client to figure out what they want, then lead a team to implement the design while keeping in contact with their clients throughout the life cycle of the project.

 To do this, developers need a working knowledge of the software to be able to balance what the client wants with what the software can actually provide.
 They also need to have great attention to detail to ensure the project is running smoothly.

 Software engineers, on the other hand, are the ones who actually build the software systems.
 As such, they are much more hands-on during the development process, working to apply engineering principles to the creation and testing of the product.